etiennebaque/scripts/README.md

 ## Scripts

-Scripts that I use for various daily tasks.
+Scripts that I use to setup my local environment and to perform various daily tasks.
 Feel free to use them!

 Licence: MIT